LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 in assessing failures to selectively attend to the target stream.

-In both experiments, response accuracy and latency were analyzed with (generalized) linear mixed-effects regression models, using `lme4`[@BatesEtAl2015] version `1.1.12` in the `R` statistical computing environment.[@R3.3.1]  A model for listener sensitivity was constructed to predict probability of button press at each timing slot of the trial (one timing slot per stimulus letter), given fixed-effect predictors specifying trial parameters (maintain/switch, anechoic/reverberant, and gender match/mismatch) and a random intercept estimated for each listener.
+In both experiments, response accuracy and latency were analyzed with (generalized) linear mixed-effects regression models, using `afex` version `0.16.1`[@afex] and `lme4`[@BatesEtAl2015] version `1.1.12` in the `R` statistical computing environment.[@R3.3.1]  A model for listener sensitivity was constructed to predict probability of button press at each timing slot of the trial (one timing slot per stimulus letter), given fixed-effect predictors specifying trial parameters (maintain/switch, anechoic/reverberant, and gender match/mismatch) and a random intercept estimated for each listener.
 An inverse probit link function was used to transform button press probabilities (bounded between 0 and 1) into unbounded continuous values suitable for linear modeling.
-The general form of this model is given in (@eq-mod-probit), where $\Phi^{-1}$ is the inverse probit link function, $Pr(Y = 1)$ is the probability of button press, $X$ is the design matrix of trial parameters, and $\beta$ is the vector of parameter coefficients to be estimated.
+The general form of this model is given in (@eq-mod-probit), where $\Phi^{-1}$ is the inverse probit link function, $Pr(Y = 1)$ is the probability of button press, $X$ is the design matrix of trial parameters, and $\beta$ is the vector of parameter coefficients to be estimated.  <!-- TODO: add crossref to supplementary -->

 (@eq-mod-probit)  $\Phi^{-1}(Pr(Y = 1 \mid X)) = X^\prime \beta$